“The public library is where place and possibility meet.”

 Although Chicago Public Library has changed dramatically since our beginnings in an abandoned water tower after the Great Chicago Fire, our mission has remained constant:

-We welcome and support all people in their enjoyment of reading and lifelong learning.
+We welcome and support all people in their enjoyment of reading and pursuit of lifelong learning.
 Working together, we strive to provide equal access to information, ideas and knowledge through books, programs and other resources.
 We believe in the freedom to read, to learn, to discover.